Apply for a 2015-2016 Senior Undergraduate Scholarship

 Emily Keck, Rowan University and Jamie Bond, Oregon Institute of Technology

 The Association of State Dam Safety Officials (ASDSO) has selected Jamie Bond and Emily Keck as the recipients of its 2014-2015 Senior Undergraduate Scholarship.
-This is the twenty-third year of the ASDSO Scholarship Program, which awards up to $10,000 to US citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.
+This is the twenty-third year of the ASDSO Scholarship Program, and awards US citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.

 Jamie’s and Emily’s applications were chosen from 34 submittals received from schools across the country.
 Each will receive a $5,000 scholarship for the 2014-2015 academic year as well as a complimentary ASDSO student membership for one year and free registration to ASDSO’s 2014 annual conference held September 21-25 in San Diego, California.